Maxximou5/csgo-deathmatch/.github/ISSUE_TEMPLATE/Feature_Request.md

 ---
 name: Feature Request
-about: Suggest an idea for [CS:GO] Deathmatch
+about: Suggest an idea for [CS:GO] Deathmatch plugin

 ---
 <!--(Thanks for proposing a feature request!
 Please make sure you click the link above to view the issue guidelines, then fill out the blanks below.)-->